botchx86/subspy/README.md

-# SubSpy - Subdomain Scanner
+# subspy - Subdomain Scanner

-SubSpy is a Python-based tool designed to scan and discover active subdomains for a given domain using a wordlist.
-This utility is ideal for penetration testers, bug bounty hunters, and security enthusiasts who need to map the attack surface of a target.
+subspy is a Python-based tool designed to scan and discover active subdomains for a given domain using a wordlist.

 ## Features